AvijitBag07/inline_PTX/guided_inline_PTX_SYCLMigrated/README.md

 | Folder Name          | Description
 |:---                  |:---
-|`01_dpct_output`      | Contains the output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
+|`01_dpct_output`      | Contains the output of the SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
 The tool completely migrates code but needs manual changes to get functional correctness on CPU as generated.
 |`02_sycl_migrated`    | Contains manually migrated SYCL code from CUDA code.

 ## Prerequisites